ChrisPalmerNZ/Inferential_Statistics_Project/Inferential_Statistics_Project_Report.md

 ### Survivor counts per groups of nodes - summary
 If those having no nodes are excluded, and the remaining are grouped around the threshold of having either 3 or 4 nodes or less, then there is a clear pattern of survival vs non-survival.
 The pattern is clearest at the 4 node threshold - those having between 1 and 4 nodes vs having greater than 4 nodes - the within-group percentages are almost exactly reversed.
-The zero nodes group may be best be treated separately, but we will be not be excluding them from the statistical analysis.
+The zero-nodes group may be best be treated separately, but we will be not be excluding them from the statistical analysis.

 ----